DeuxHuitHuit/frontend_localisation/README.markdown

 # 2 Features #
 For site builders:

-* Admin UI for Translations management
+* Admin UI for Translations management (usable by Authors as well)
 * changeble `Language Driver`
 * changeble `Reference Language`
 * Translations consolidation on uninstall